 Boat Drinks!
 Comfortably Numb!
 Yolo!
 There's no judgement here: People buy boats for different reasons, and if yours is to have a boozey getaway on the water, so be it!
 Careful with this naming category, though: If you name your boat a little too on the nose with something like Getting Slizzard, don't be surprised when the Coasties show up to survey the scene.

 For 2017, we have a soft spot for Dune Buggy.
-Sounds like a sporty little runabout!
+We imagine this is a sporty little runabout!

 What good is a great boat name if you don't show it off?
 Go exploring this summer!
 Set up your free Dockwa account (no booking fees) and find your next adventure on Dockwa: